GrandpaScout/Figura-NBTExtractor/README.md

 &nbsp;
 # Configuration
-A reduced version of the default config is below:
+A reduced version of the default config without any type annotations or %replacement descriptions is
+below:
 ```lua
 return {
   ---===[[PATHS]]===---